 1,5-year postgraduate studies in Mindfulness and Compassion,

-Mindfulness-Based Cognitive Therapy course accredited with Oxford Mindfulness Center.
+Mindfulness-Based Cognitive Therapy course accredited with Oxford Mindfulness Center - group sessions.

 When I read how mindfulness helped Google employees to boost productivity and increase well-being, I was impressed and inspired.